Uncrewed spacecraft: Monopropellant

 For a propulsion system to work, there is usually an oxidizer line and a fuel line.
 This way, the spacecraft propulsion is controlled.
 But in a monopropellant propulsion, there is no need for an oxidizer line and only requires the fuel line.
 This works due to the oxidizer being chemically bonded into the fuel molecule itself.
 But for the propulsion system to be controlled, the combustion of the fuel can only occur due to a presence of a catalyst.
 This is quite advantageous due to making the rocket engine lighter and cheaper, easy to control, and more reliable.
 But, the downfall is that the chemical is very dangerous to manufacture, store, and transport.

 Bipropellant

-A bipropellant propulsion system is a rocket engine that uses a liquid propellent.
+A bipropellant propulsion system is a rocket engine that uses a liquid propellant.
 This means both the oxidizer and fuel line are in liquid states.
 This system is unique because it requires no ignition system, the two liquids would spontaneously combust as soon as they come into contact with each other and produces the propulsion to push the spacecraft forward.
 The main benefit for having this technology is because that these kinds of liquids have relatively high density, which allows the volume of the propellent tank to be small, therefore increasing space efficacy.
 The downside is the same as that of monopropellant propulsion system: very dangerous to manufacture, store, and transport.